Staff of the Center for Wildlife Education

 Scott Courdin, Wildlife Curator

-Scott Courdin supervises all the raptors of the Center for Wildlife Education’s exhibits and flighted demonstrations, as well as the reptiles, amphibians, fish, mammals, and invertebrates of the Center’s collection.
+Scott Courdin manages the entire collection of the Center for Wildlife Education’s animals, which include raptors, reptiles, mammals, amphibians, fish, and invertebrates.
+Scott also directs the flighted demonstrations and designs and maintains the centers exhibits.
 Scott is an accomplished wildlife rehabilitator, falconer and environmental educator.
-Scott serves as a member of the Georgia National Guard with the 2nd Battalion, 121st Infantry.
-In 2005 Scott was deployed for 16 months to Iraq for Operation Iraqi Freedom III & IV and again in 2009 to Afghanistan for 12 months during Operation Enduring Freedom.
-Scott holds a A.A. in General Science from Georgia Military College, a B.A. in Anthropology from Georgia Southern University and has been employed at the Wildlife Center since 1997.
+Scott serves as a member of the Georgia National Guard with the 2nd Battalion, 121st Infantry Regiment.
+In 2005 Scott was deployed to Iraq for Operation Iraqi Freedom and again in 2009 to Afghanistan for Operation Enduring Freedom.
+Scott holds an A.A. in General Science from Georgia Military College, and a B.A. in Anthropology from Georgia Southern University.
+While attending Georgia Southern, Scott worked alongside the Director, Steve Hein, caring for and training animals before the centers opening.
+Scott has been employed as the Curator at the Wildlife Center since its establishment in 1997.

 Casey McCall Corbett, Education Coordinator